Spring training roundup: Trout hits first spring HR

 Andres Blanco delivered a tying two-run single in the bottom of the eighth inning as host Milwaukee tied San Francisco at Phoenix.
 Joe McCarthy homered for the Giants.
 Rockies 6, Diamondbacks 6

 Michael De Le Cruz and Pavin Smith each stroked run-scoring doubles in the bottom of the ninth inning as Arizona rallied for a tie with Colorado at Scottsdale, Ariz.
-Ryan McMahon had two homers and four RBIs for the Rockies. --Field Level Media
+Ryan McMahon had two homers and four RBIs for the Rockies.
+Astros 3, Mets 2

+Chas McCormick socked a walk-off solo home run to give Houston a victory over New York at West Palm Beach, Fla.
+Brandon Nimmo had two of the Mets' four hits.
+Orioles 5, Yankees 1

+A wild pitch and a passed ball produced the game's first two runs, sparking Baltimore to a victory over New York at Tampa, Fla.
+Luke Voit homered for the Yankees.
+Marlins 7, Nationals 3

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)